In 2021, tuition for full-time students at Livingstone College was $15,917 a year.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Livingstone College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,055 of the 845 undergrads enrolled received financial aid.
-Livingstone College meets 51 percent of the demonstrated financial need for undergraduates.
+The majority of Livingstone College undergrads use financial aid to finance their education.
+In 2023, 1,055 of the 854 undergrads enrolled received financial aid.
+Livingstone College meets 51% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $13,837 a year.
-Around 98 percent of Livingstone College undergrads take out student loans to cover any remaining costs.
+Around 98% of Livingstone College undergrads take out student loans to cover any remaining costs.
 Livingstone College graduates who have student loans graduate with an average of $34,710 of student loan debt.

 The average debt for each loan type varies.

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
 For more information on Livingstone College financial aid, keep reading, or visit their financial aid website.